makersacademy/skeleton/README.md

 * Merge the pull request into master
 * Once our [CI server](https://codeship.com/projects/184953) has passed the tests, it will automatically deploy to Github Pages by using the `rake publish` command provided by the [Middleman GitHub pages extension](https://github.com/neo/middleman-gh-pages).
 This builds a Middleman site and pushes the built repo onto a gh-pages branch.

+##### Alternative deployment

+There is an interactive script for deployment as well.
+To use it, run `rake publish:domain` and follow the instructions.
+You will need to have various things set up already; check the `Rakefile` for more information.

 ## Technologies used

 * [Ruby](https://www.ruby-lang.org/en/) as our server side language